AgWISE-EiA/.github/profile/README.md

-# Welcome to AgWISE repository
+# Welcome to AgWise repository

 To learn about github have a look at the following resources